cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 **Note:** Function requires Mindustry Logic version 8 or later.

-Prints the number passed in as a parameter into the text buffer in hexadecimal base, using given number of digits.
-Fractional part of the number to be printed is ignored.
+Prints the number passed in as a parameter into the text buffer in hexadecimal base, outputting at least the given number of hexadecimal digits.
+The fractional part of the number to be printed is ignored.

 To use the function, the text buffer must not contain placeholders `{0}`, `{1}` or `{2}`.
 The number will be printed at the end of the print buffer.